elastic/integrations/packages/gitlab/docs/README.md

 This integration is for ingesting logs from [GitLab](https://about.gitlab.com/).

-- `api`: Collect logs for HTTP requests made to the GitLab API
+- **api**: Collect logs for HTTP requests made to the GitLab API

-- `application`: Collect logs for events in GitLab like user creation or project deletion.
+- **application**: Collect logs for events in GitLab like user creation or project deletion.

-- `audit`: Collect logs for changes to group or project settings and memberships.
+- **audit**: Collect logs for changes to group or project settings and memberships.

-- `auth`: Collect logs for protected paths abusive requests or requests over the Rate Limit.
+- **auth**: Collect logs for protected paths abusive requests or requests over the Rate Limit.

-- `production`: Collect logs for Rails controller requests received from GitLab.
+- **production**: Collect logs for Rails controller requests received from GitLab.

 See the GitLab [Log system docs](https://docs.gitlab.com/ee/administration/logs/) for more information.

 ## Compatibility

 The GitLab module has been developed with and tested against the [community edition](https://gitlab.com/rluna-gitlab/gitlab-ce) version 16.8.5-ce.0.

+## Requirements

+Elastic Agent must be installed.
+For more details and installation instructions, please refer to the [Elastic Agent Installation Guide](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html).

+### Installing and managing an Elastic Agent:

+There are several options for installing and managing Elastic Agent:

+### Install a Fleet-managed Elastic Agent (recommended):

+With this approach, you install Elastic Agent and use Fleet in Kibana to define, configure, and manage your agents in a central location.
+We recommend using Fleet management because it makes the management and upgrade of your agents considerably easier.

+### Install Elastic Agent in standalone mode (advanced users):

+With this approach, you install Elastic Agent and manually configure the agent locally on the system where it’s installed.
+You are responsible for managing and upgrading the agents.
+This approach is reserved for advanced users only.

+### Install Elastic Agent in a containerized environment:

+You can run Elastic Agent inside a container, either with Fleet Server or standalone.
+Docker images for all versions of Elastic Agent are available from the Elastic Docker registry, and we provide deployment manifests for running on Kubernetes.

+Please note, there are minimum requirements for running Elastic Agent.
+For more information, refer to the  [Elastic Agent Minimum Requirements](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html#elastic-agent-installation-minimum-requirements).

 ## Setup